-The Harveyville Project finds its home in two former rural school buildings and roughly 10 acres in rural Harveyville, Kansas.
+The Harveyville Project finds its home in two former rural school buildings on roughly 10 acres in rural Harveyville, Kansas.
 Our overriding purpose is to provide an inspiring, energizing environment to foster creative output.
-Initially, we’re focused on small workshops, residents, and community projects.
+Currently, we’re focused on small workshops (6-36), but we also make a great private venue for groups.

 |Harveyville Rural High School